mbeader/LMUSessionTracker/README.md

 Regardless of any members role or whether they are currently connected to the server, as long as one exists, data will continue to be collected uninterrupted.

+## Features

+* Unified view of active sessions
+	* Live session conditions
+	* Live timing
+	* Tracking lap times
+	* Multiplayer event resilience
+		* Identification of clients connected to the same session
+			* Whether as drivers or race engineers on the same team or competing teams
+		* Continuous data collection when a client leaves a session where other clients were present
+* Historical view of old sessions
+	* Lap times for each car

 ## Client

 The client is intended for those playing the game, whether you're driving or spectating.